-The Northwest Montana Chapter of the Forest Fire Lookout Association (NWMT-FFLA) is a non-profit organization dedicated to the restoration and preservation of historic fire lookouts on Federal and State lands in Northwest Montana.
-As part of their preservation and documentation activities, members of NWMT-FFLA are conducting oral histories with former lookout personnel and their family members.
-The interviews are held as Oral History collection OH-453 at Archives & Special Collections, Maureen and Mike Mansfield Library, University of Montana.
+This collection contains interviews detailing the work of forest fire lookouts.
+The interviews were conducted from 2016-2018 by Beth Hodder and the Northwest Montana Chapter of the Forest Fire Lookout Association (NWMT-FFLA).
+NWMT-FFLA is a non-profit organization dedicated to the restoration and preservation of historic fire lookouts on Federal and State lands in Northwest Montana.
+The interviewees discuss their time working as summer forest fire lookouts, what the job entailed, and the fires they spotted.
+They also describe daily life including packing in food and water, encounters with wildlife, and the solitude.
+The original interviews are held as Oral History collection OH 453 at Archives and Special Collections, Mansfield Library, University of Montana-Missoula.

 This collection includes 8 interviews.

 Cathy Schloeder speaks of growing up in the Canal Zone in Panama, and moving back to the United States at the age of 13.
 She describes her college studies, in both California and Montana, and her move to Montana.
 She further accounts how she and ...
 Read More

 Kjell Petersen talks about staffing the Snow Peak and Beaver Ridge lookouts as a U.S. Forest Service employee, starting in the late 1960s.
 He recalls how his lookout was struck by lightning three times in one afternoon, hauling water, calling in a full moon ...
 Read More

 Dale Zorn describes his childhood in Chester, Montana.
 He talks about working for the U.S. National Park Service as a fire lookout on Mount Brown soon after he married.
 Zorn recalls packing supplies up to the lookout, melting snow to get water, and the accommodations ...
 Read More